 I am not an expert dog trainer.
 The people who are experts have specific training and education in that and are out there training a variety of dogs.
 They train a wider variety of dogs in a week than I have in my whole training life.
 Most of them have credentials and all of them seek and value ongoing education in their field.

 I am also not an expert in behavior science.
 You find those among the PhDs in applied behavior analysis and psychology, and the credentialed behavior analysts.

-What I am is a decent writer with experience and a passion for writing about some complex subjects for lay audiences, or at least audiences who are “lay” with regard to that subject.
+What I am is a decent writer with experience and a passion for writing about some complex subjects for lay audiences, or at least audiences who are “lay” regarding that subject.
 I’m a translator.

 So I don’t think I need to go on and on about it to you readers out there.
 How about a humorous example instead?
 One where I almost blew it.
 For some of you, this may include a useful tip.
 Others can just have a little laugh.